 Do Chop It

 What should you do with things that are weighing you down?
 CUT THEM OFF.
 The same is true for damaged hair weighing your curls down.
 Say bye-bye to tired curls with a curly cut.
-Not only will a curly cut revitalize your curls, you’ll also love the style.
+Not only will a curly cut revitalize your curls, but you’ll also love the style.
 I feel like my hair grows in a triangle shape and curly cuts shape my hair perfectly.
-I’m sooo tempted to chop it again …
+I’m sooo tempted to chop it again … (If you’re in the Orlando area, check out these awesome curly hair stylists.)

 Don’t Brush It